colinyjchung/darkdragons/content/post/octomasses-make-me-hurl.md

 At the bottom of the chute is a cave 50' across with a large hole, and coming up and through it, a large tentacle.
 It pulsates, but doesn't seem aggressive.
 Part of it slithers in the air towards Emma as if to say hello.
 Strangely, there is a rope ladder attached to the tentacle all the way down into the darkness.
 It looks like the cultists use this rope ladder as a means of traveling between floors.

 The Snack Club climb down.
 They see a cave entrance.
 It's like they're climbing down an elevator shaft and there are doorways at different floors.
 Emma, Aranna, and Orlan... along with their hench-people, Somme, Adele, Beegull, and Hemdan decide to enter the cave.
-Orlan, Purple Nurple,  and Lane decide to keep going down the rope-ladder.
+Orlan, Purple Nurple, Elyssa, and Lane decide to keep going down the rope-ladder.

 **The Snack Club has officially _split the party_.**

-Team A enter the caves and realizes they've walked into a crypt.
+Team A (led by Emma) enter the caves and realizes they've walked into a crypt.
 There are desiccated corpses exposed in broken coffins.
 Some glitter with jewels.
 Another holds a strange matte-black sword with a faint darkness.
 The party is smart enough to not touch anything and start to leave...

 CUT TO:

-Team B climb down the ladder to see yet another entrance.
+Team B (led by Veleris and Lane) climb down the ladder to see yet another entrance.
 They see eight men pushing a wheel, like a human-driven mill.
 They approach and the slaves are parched, hungry and exhausted.
 They beg the adventurers to free them.
 Lane and Veleris are suspicious at first, but Lane gives them food and water and break them free.
 They find out the slaves were kidnapped from Mlurg Nar.... to grind this grey substance into paste.
-And this paste is fed to their followers... which slowly transforms them into blank-faced men.
+And this paste is fed to the cult's followers... which slowly transforms them into blank-faced men.

 CUT TO:

 As Team A leaves, the spirits of the nine chaos warriors arises... and they sneak up behind the adventurers and like the dementors in Harry Potter, begin to suck their willpower...
 Emma loses two points of constitution, as does Aranna, and Orlan and Beegull and Adele.
 They struggle to run, to climb on the tentacle rope ladder to escape.
 Adele can no longer run.
-She falls down, her soul sucked out and suffocated.
+She falls down, her soul sucked out and suffocated. _The Snack Club killed Adele.
+Was she rolling in the deep as she struggled for breath?_

 CUT TO: